 8. Controversial Discovery Of Rama’s Bridge – A 1,700,00-Year-Old Man-Made Structure Confirm Story Told In The Ramayana

 The NASA images of the ancient bridge between India and Sri Lanka show ancient history is linked to mythology.

 It is approximately 18 miles long and could be man-made.
-According to the Indian ancient epic the Ramayana, the worshipped hero, Hanuman was honest, loyal and dedicated to Rama.
-He led his great army of monkey and bears to build the bridge from India to the island of Lanka.
+According to the Indian ancient epic the Ramayana, the worshipped hero, Hanuman was honest, loyal, and dedicated to Rama.
+He led his great army of monkeys and bears to build the bridge from India to the island of Lanka.
 Read more

 9. Biblical Events Confirmed: The Jerusalem’s Wall That Nehemiah Built